Senior Spotlight: Austyn Menk

 -Keith

-4. Mr and Mrs Charles Menk says:
+4. Mr and Mrs Charles Menk Avatar

 Eight years ago you polished Beethoven’s Sonata 14 (Moonlight) 3rd Movement with a Presto agitato, against the wishes of your instructor, being to difficult, for our anniversary.
 Tomorrow you will challenge life’s music with equal Preso agitato returning God’s gift to all of us.
 Congratulations Gram and Gramps